FLAT 10% discount by using the coupon code "SALE10" | +1-855-547-1503

 Further research is needed.

 Dr. Catalá López, a scientist at Institute of Health Carlos III, Spain, says: “The results of Kollins and colleagues’ study are impressive and highlight how further to develop digital health interventions for children with ADHD.
 We need to establish long-term efficacy in future studies besides short-term trials because of the chronic course of ADHD.
-Thus, we need further research to analyze ways of sustaining treatment effects over the long-term, in the wider population of children with ADHD, including those who have comorbidities and receive evidence-based therapies.”

 Leave a Reply